Twitch setup for always-on channels

 Suggest the 247 channel when the main account is offline.

-On Twitch, Suggested Channels are configured from the channel's Featured Content settings.
-They can appear in the main channel's offline carousel.
-This is different from Twitch's front page carousel, which Twitch curates separately.
+Suggested Channels can appear in the main channel's offline carousel.
+That is different from Twitch's front-page carousel, which Twitch curates separately.

 Priority still matters.